GustavoCaso/GustavoCaso.github.io/source/_posts/2017-05-28-dry-web-roda-for-rails-developers_part_i.markdown

         ├── view_context.rb
         └── view_controller.rb
 ```
-But to start with one of the files we can start with `application.rb` this file contains all the configuration regarding `routes`, `container` and plugins to be use with `roda`.
+We will start with `application.rb`, this file contains all the configuration regarding `routes`, `container` and plugins to be use with `roda`.

 ```ruby
 require "dry/web/roda/application"